 Motivation

-Korean conservative politics has undergone a structural transformation since the 2022 presidential election, in which the People Power Party ran an explicitly anti-feminist campaign and channeled the grievances of young men (이대남) into a decisive electoral bloc (Lee & Kim 2025).
-What remains empirically underexamined is whether this mobilization strategy extends toward young women — specifically, whether conservative actors attempt to selectively recruit or reframe issues for female audiences during election periods.
+Korean conservative politics has undergone a structural transformation since the 2022 presidential election, in which conservative political actors used anti-feminist campaign appeals and mobilized the grievances of young men, or idaenam, as a decisive electoral bloc (Lee 2025; Jung 2024).
+Anti-feminist movements such as New Men’s Solidarity also translated male grievance into electoral influence during the 2022 presidential campaign, helping mainstream parties adopt anti-feminist rhetoric (Young-Im Lee 2025).
+What remains empirically underexamined is whether this mobilization strategy extends toward young women, specifically whether conservative actors attempt to selectively recruit or reframe issues for female audiences during election periods.
 Electoral seasons create concentrated windows of strategic communication: new bridges form between previously disconnected communities, influence hierarchies shift, and gendered targeting becomes more deliberate.

 Twitter/X is well-suited for observing this dynamic in the Korean context.
-Despite declining global user numbers, it remains the dominant platform for elite political communication in Korea, including politicians, journalists, and organized advocacy groups.
-Its retweet structure generates observable endorsement networks for community detection and ideological positioning without requiring content-level inference about user identity, and its temporal granularity enables before/during/after comparisons across electoral cycles.
+It is not necessarily representative of the Korean electorate as a whole, but its retweet structure generates observable endorsement networks for community detection and ideological positioning without requiring content-level inference about user identity.
+Prior studies have used Twitter data to analyze political polarization, election-related semantic networks, and influencer structures in both Korean and comparative contexts (Lee, Chung, and Kim 2024; Flamino et al. 2023; Guerrero-Solé 2017).
+Its temporal granularity also enables before/during/after comparisons across electoral cycles.

-Central empirical question: Does the structural topology of Korean conservative Twitter networks change in gender-specific ways during election periods, in patterns consistent with deliberate outreach toward female users?
+Central empirical question: Does the structural topology of Korean conservative Twitter/X networks change in gender-specific ways during election periods, in patterns consistent with deliberate outreach toward female users?

 Core Argument

-Conservative political actors engage in electorally seasonal network restructuring on Twitter, characterized by: (i) increased bridging ties between the conservative cluster and accounts primarily retweeted by female users; (ii) elevated centrality of accounts mixing anti-feminist grievance content with women-facing issue framing (safety, economic anxiety, family policy); and (iii) accelerated cross-community diffusion of specific message types in the four-to-six-week window preceding elections.
-If confirmed, this constitutes evidence of deliberate gendered mobilization strategy operating at the network level — beyond what content analysis of individual accounts would reveal.
+Conservative political actors engage in electorally seasonal network restructuring on Twitter/X, characterized by: (i) increased bridging ties between the conservative cluster and accounts primarily retweeted by female-leaning communities; (ii) elevated centrality of accounts mixing anti-feminist grievance content with women-facing issue framing, such as safety, economic anxiety, care, family policy, and low fertility; and (iii) accelerated cross-community diffusion of specific message types in the four-to-six-week window preceding elections.
+If confirmed, this would constitute evidence of gendered mobilization strategy operating at the network level, beyond what content analysis of individual accounts would reveal.

 Data